Sport pedagogy

 Sport Pedagogy is the academic field of study, which is located at the intersection between sport and education.
 As a discipline, sport pedagogy is concerned with learning, teaching and instruction in sport, physical education and related areas of physical activity.
 Whilst sport pedagogy is mostly regarded as a sub-discipline of sport science (in North America frequently referred to as kinesiology), its theoretical grounding is also underpinned by the general education sciences.
-As a scientific subdiscipline sport pedagogy is therefore allied to both fields, sport science and education.
+Sport pedagogy is therefore allied to both fields of sport science and education.

 Etymology and Context

-In its original meaning the word pedagogy, and therefore also sport pedagogy, relates to the purposeful development of children and young people.
-The word pedagogy derives from the Greek (pais=’child’; agogein=’to lead’; ‘to instruct’) and implies the purposeful art of leading, educating or teaching young people.
-In recognition of the fact that humans are lifelong learners and also potentially engaged in lifelong physical activity, current definitions of sport pedagogy favour a broader view of the context in which sport pedagogy is located.
+In its original meaning the word pedagogy, relates to the purposeful development of children and young people.
+The word pedagogy derives from the Greek (pais=’child’; agogein=’to lead’; ‘to instruct’) and implies the purposeful art of leading, educating, or teaching young people.
+In recognition of the fact that humans are lifelong learners and also potentially engaged in lifelong physical activity, current definitions of sport pedagogy favor a broader view within a sport context.
 To reflect this, the term sport pedagogy is used more holistically to include pedagogies that relate to adult learning and participation in sport and physical activity across all age ranges.

 Historical background

-Historically, the roots of sport pedagogy as an academic subdiscipline of sport science can be traced back to the systematic study of physical education as a subject.
-As an academic discipline sport pedagogy was first explicitly recognised during the late 1960s in continental Europe, where the discipline was seen to provide a theoretical framework for the planning and teaching of physical education in schools.
+Historically, the roots of sport pedagogy as an academic sub-discipline in accordance to sport science can be traced back to the systematic study of physical education as a subject.
+As an academic discipline, sport pedagogy was first explicitly recognized during the late 1960s in continental Europe where the discipline was seen to provide a theoretical framework for the planning and teaching of physical education in schools.
 In Germany for instance, the publication of Ommo Grupe's influential book ‘Grundlagen der Sportpädagogik’ (Foundations of Sport Pedagogy) provided a key moment in defining the concepts and content of sport pedagogy as an academic subject.
-It also provided the impetus for further research in this field and by the end of the 1970s, professorships in sport pedagogy were well established in sport and exercise science departments throughout Germany Universities.
+It also provided the impetus for further research in this field and by the end of the 1970s, as professorships in sport pedagogy were well established in sport and exercise science departments throughout Germany Universities.

-In the English speaking world, the recognition of sport pedagogy as a discipline is more recent.
-In 1989, the notable German researcher Herbert Haag observed that the meaning of the term 'sport pedagogy' was not as yet fully established in the English speaking sport science literature.
-Nevertheless, Haag confirmed the ascendence and usefulness of the term 'sport pedagogy' to communicate about research in learning and teaching in physical education and sport to international academic audiences in this field.
-The relatively late adoption of the term 'sport pedagogy' in the English speaking academic literature is also observed by the distinguished Australian researcher Richard Tinning (2008, p.
-405) who notes that ‘notwithstanding the fact that our European colleagues had been using the terms pedagogy and sport pedagogy for many years, the English-speaking world of kinesiology has only relatively recently embraced the terms.’
-Nonetheless, Tinning observes that sport pedagogy is now ‘firmly established as a credible academic subdiscipline’.
+In the English speaking world, the recognition of sport pedagogy as a discipline is far more recent.
+In 1989, the notable German researcher Herbert Haag observed that the meaning of the term 'sport pedagogy' was not fully established in English speaking sport science literature.
+Haag confirmed the ascendence and usefulness of the term 'sport pedagogy' to communicate about research in learning and teaching in physical education and sport to international academic audiences in this field.
+The relatively late adoption of the term 'sport pedagogy' present in English academic literature is too observed by the distinguished Australian researcher Richard Tinning (2008, p.
+405) who notes that 'not with standing the fact that our European colleagues had been using the terms pedagogy and sport pedagogy for many years, the English-speaking world of kinesiology has only relatively recently embraced the terms.’
+Nonetheless, Tinning observes that sport pedagogy is now ‘firmly established as a credible academic sub-discipline’.